About the Commission

 The Cannabis Regulation Commission shall hold public hearings related to the issuance of Licenses to engage in commercial cannabis activity.
 Furthermore, the Commission may recommend to the City Council amendments to the City's Rules and Regulations.

-Meetings of the Commission are open to the public; regular meetings are held at City Hall, 200 N. Spring St., 3rd Floor, Los Angeles, CA 90012 on the first and third Thursdays of the month at 2:00 p.m., however at this time, DCR is holding all Commission meetings virtually.
-As a convenience to the public, the Commission may hold special meetings in other locations of the City, depending upon the agenda item or items before it.
+Meetings of the Commission are open to the public; regular meetings are held at Figueroa Plaza in the Building and Safety Boardroom, 201 N. Figueroa St., 9th Floor, Los Angeles, CA 90012 on the first and third Thursdays of the month at 2:00 p.m.
+The Commission may hold special meetings in other locations of the City, depending upon the agenda item or items before it.
+More information can be found on the Commission Meetings page.

 Authority